-This is the list of organisms as applied in the rules for the export and transit of dual-use goods.
+This is the list of organisms as applied in the rules for the export of dual-use goods.
 The rules are based on the EU dual-use regulation.
 The main principle underlying this list concerns non-proliferation.

 For reasons of international security, there are strict rules concerning the export and transit of dual-use goods.
 These rules are based on the European Council Regulation (EC) No. 428/2009 on dual-use items.
 Companies exporting goods to countries outside the EU require an export licence.
 For export control, the Dutch Government applies the European list for dual-use goods.
 Companies that wish to export any of the goods named on this list must apply for an export licence.